(This article and its content were first published in the Buenos Aires Herald—print edition— October 20, 2015).

 TREATMENT AND INTEGRATION

 As the world’s medical community places dementia in the spotlight in commemorating World Alzheimer’s Day, the disease in Argentina has become an increasingly serious concern among the medical profession who pointed to the stigma and lack of public awareness about the symptoms and effects of the disease being a major obstacle to improving treatment.

 Dr. Natividad Olivar of the Argentine Neuropsychiatric Association and Alzheimer’s Argentina told the Herald that stigma surrounding the disease meant that sufferers felt a reluctance to report potential symptoms of dementia.

 However, she said that greater integration between different fields in the health profession have helped provide a balanced approach to identifying the disease and fighting its worst aspects, for example, in combining psychological therapy sessions with pharmaceutical drugs that in turn slow down the degeneration of patients neurons and synapses.

 “Here in Argentina there is deep integration now between the neurology and psychology fields when it comes to Alzheimer’s, and this has helped with diagnosis and treatment,” Olivar said.

-She added that the profession of both herself and Dr Jemar of Alzheimer’s Argentina, as neuropsychologists — an experimental field in medicine — demonstrated well the enhanced cooperation of the two fields in combining resources and treatment in a bid to better stave off the worst symptoms of the disease, for which there is still no known cure.
+She added that those such as herself and Dr Jemar of Alzheimer’s Argentina who practice neuropsychology—an experimental field in medicine—are demonstrating the benefits of enhanced cooperation between the two fields by pooling research.
+It is hoped that combining resources and treatment in this way might produce results to better stave off the worst symptoms of the disease, for which there is still no known cure.